JohnSurina/devextreme-documentation/api-reference/40 Common Types/15 grids/ColumnChooser/sortOrder.md

 ---
 ---
 ##### shortDescription
-Specifies the sort order of column headers.
+Configures alphabetical sorting of column headers.

 ---
 If not set, the order is the same as in the [columns[]]({basewidgetpath}/Configuration/columns/) array.